-AC timing illustrated in "Figure 30.
-AC Timing at Device Power-Up" and "Figure 31.
-Power-Down Sequence" are for the supply voltages and the control signals at device power-up and power-down.
-If the timing in the figures is ignored, the device will not operate correctly.
+AC timing illustrated in Figure 30 and Figure 31 are for the supply voltages and the control signals at device power-up and power-down.
+If the timing in the figure is ignored, the device will not operate correctly.

 During power-up and power down, CS# needs to follow the voltage applied on VCC to keep the device not to be selected.
 The CS# can be driven low when VCC reach Vcc(min.) and wait a period of tVSL.